Scotland Yard questioned Kevin Spacey over assault claims

 LONDON (AP) — British police have travelled to the U.S. to interview Kevin Spacey about sexual assault allegations.

-The Metropolitan Police is investigating six allegations against the former “House of Cards” star, who ran London’s Old Vic Theatre between 2004 and 2015.
+The Metropolitan Police is investigating six claims of sexual assault and assault against the former “House of Cards” star, who ran London’s Old Vic Theatre between 2004 and 2015.

 Variety reported Saturday that British detectives interviewed Spacey in May.